elixir-lang/elixir-lang.github.com/getting-started/keywords-and-maps.markdown

 ** (KeyError) key :c not found in: %{2 => :b, :a => 1}
 ```

 Elixir developers typically prefer to use the `map.field` syntax and pattern matching instead of the functions in the `Map` module when working with maps because they lead to an assertive style of programming.
-[This blog post](http://blog.plataformatec.com.br/2014/09/writing-assertive-code-with-elixir/) provides insight and examples on how you get more concise and faster software by writing assertive code in Elixir.
+[This blog post by José Valim](https://dashbit.co/blog/writing-assertive-code-with-elixir) provides insight and examples on how you get more concise and faster software by writing assertive code in Elixir.

-> Note: Maps were recently introduced into the Erlang <abbr title="Virtual Machine">VM</abbr> and only from Elixir v1.2 are they capable of holding millions of keys efficiently.
-Therefore, if you are working with previous Elixir versions (v1.0 or v1.1) and you need to support at least hundreds of keys, you may consider using [the `HashDict` module](https://hexdocs.pm/elixir/HashDict.html).

 ## Nested data structures